xlwings/xlwings/docs/command_line.rst

 .. code-block:: text

-    addin               Run "xlwings addin install" to install the Excel add- in (will be copied to the XLSTART folder).
+    addin               Run "xlwings addin install" to install the Excel add- in (will be copied to the user's XLSTART folder).
                         Instead of "install" you can also use "update", "remove" or "status".
 Note that this command may take a while.
 You can install your custom add-in by providing the name or path via the --file/-f flag, e.g. "xlwings add-in install -f custom.xlam or copy all Excel files in a directory to the XLSTART folder by providing the path via the --dir flag."
+To install the add-in for every user globally, use the --glob/-g flag and run this command from an Elevated Command Prompt.
-                        (New in 0.6.0, the --dir flag was added in 0.24.8) quickstart          Run "xlwings quickstart myproject" to create a folder called "myproject" in the current directory with an Excel file and a Python file, ready to be used.
+                        (New in 0.6.0, the --dir flag was added in 0.24.8 and the --glob flag in 0.28.4)
+    quickstart          Run "xlwings quickstart myproject" to create a folder called "myproject" in the current directory with an Excel file and a Python file, ready to be used.
 Use